Cable (character): Uncanny Avengers

-Cable vol. 3
+Cable vol. 3/4, Death, Young Cable

-After the events of "Secret Wars" storyline, Cable stars in his third ongoing monthly series, as part of Marvel's 2017 "X-Men: ResurrXion" relaunch of its X-Men and Inhumans-related books.
+After the events of Secret Wars storyline, Cable stars in his third ongoing monthly series, as part of Marvel's 2017 "X-Men: ResurrXion" relaunch of its X-Men and Inhumans-related books.
 In this series, Cable is depicted as a member of an organization that protects the Marvel universe timeline from damage caused by time travel.
 The first arc of this series "Conquest", sees Cable tracking down a time-traveling villain.
 The second arc, "The Newer Mutants", has Cable assemble a team trying to determine who is murdering Externals.
 The third arc, "Past Fears", spans five eras of Cable's history and sees him battling a techno-organic villain known as Metus.